Ads Pixel

 How High Winds Impact Your Roof

 Though generally less frequent than other weather events, these stealthy storms come in fast and hit hard.
 Tornadoes can rip off your roof with the same ease that it takes for you to lift a blanket over your bed.
-They can also down trees, power lines and cause other structural issues.
+They can also down trees, power lines, and cause other structural issues.

 Your Roof and the Rain

 Water is any homeowner’s enemy, and a leaky or exposed roof provides an all-too-convenient path for water to enter your home.
-Insulation can quickly get saturated and soon you’ll be staring down another kind of opponent – mold.
+Insulation can quickly get saturated, and soon you’ll be staring down another kind of opponent—mold.

-Keeping up with roof maintenance is the easiest, cheapest and overall best way to keep your roof strong and performing at its peak during rain events.
-It’s also the best way to prolong the life of your roof, and it will be the cheapest option by far in terms of your overall roofing costs.
+Keeping up with roof maintenance is the easiest, cheapest, and overall best way to keep your roof strong and performing at its peak during rain events.
+It’s also the best way to prolong the life of your roof, and it will be the cheapest option by far in terms of overall roofing costs.

-How to Know if Hail Has Damaged Your Roof
+How Hail Can Damage Your Roof

-• Dents and dings on your roof as well as in other places like your gutters, siding, windowsills, air conditioner and other outdoor items
+• Dents and dings on your roof as well as in other places like your gutters, siding, windowsills, air conditioner, and other outdoor items

 • Granule loss on your asphalt shingles – while some missing granules may not seem like a big deal (it’s not a hole, after all!), this type of damage can accelerate the aging process of your shingles and should be promptly repaired